MA Accounting and Business

 Introducing MA Accounting and Business

-Combine the study of accounting and business to prepare for the social, political and cultural challenges facing contemporary businesses, governments and not-for-profit organisations.
+This programme combines the study of accounting and finance to prepare you for the social, political, environmental and cultural challenges facing contemporary businesses, governments and not-for-profit organisations.

-You will develop the personal and professional competences required to work across a range of roles in contemporary business including:
+This will enable you to work across a range of roles in contemporary business including:

 - accountancy and finance